chezzahen/testcicd/TestCiCd/README.md

 # testcicd
-repository to test ci cd using github actions
+repository to test ci cd using github actions so that I could clone repository